New Mexico Museum of Space History: History

 Charles E. Nolan and Associates were hired as the architects.
 The main building was designed and constructed as a "golden cube" (a cube with a gold-tinted glass exterior) and dedicated on October 5, 1976, opening to the public on November 23, 1976.
 At the dedication ceremony the initial fifteen Hall of Fame members were inducted.

 The planetarium was constructed in combination with an IMAX theater and opened in 1981.
-The combined facility was named after Clyde Tombaugh, New Mexico resident and discoverer of Pluto.

 In 1987 the name of the facility was changed to Space Center', reflecting the growing role of the exhibits.
 In 2001 the name changed again to its present name of New Mexico Museum of Space History.